November 2022

 FROM gcr.io/distroless/nodejs:16

-COPY --from=build /app/apps/backend/bundle.js /usr/src/app/
+COPY /app/apps/backend/bundle.js /usr/src/app/

 WORKDIR /usr/src/app